Polymath0033/supabase-lw14-kaduna/README.md

 This project uses **Row-Level Security (RLS)** in Supabase to ensure that users can only access their own notes.
 The RLS policies are defined in the Supabase dashboard and are critical for securing the database.

 You can find example RLS queries in the `assets/rls-queries` folder.
 These images illustrate how the RLS policies are configured in Supabase.
+Go to supabase dashboard, navigate to the `Database` section, and then to `Policies` to view and manage these policies.

 #### Example RLS Policy